phumlani12/MATCHINElEANING/README.md

-# Simple Linear Regression Example
+# Simple Linear Regression

-This repository demonstrates the **simplest possible machine learning example**:
+This repository demonstrates the **simplest possible machine learning **:
 predicting house prices using **Linear Regression**.

 ## How it works